How to add human-like delays and mouse movement in Puppeteer

 }

-/* Move the cursor to the first story link over a curved path, then click.
-The
+/* move the cursor to the first story link over a curved path, then click. the

 selector is resolved by ghost-cursor; it scrolls the element into view first. */